Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

 \subsubsection{Physical implications}

-Equation \eqref{4.4} highlights a critical constraint for observational campaigns.
+Equation \eqref{V.4} highlights a critical constraint for observational campaigns.
 The correction term scales as the fourth power of the ratio $b/r$.
 Unlike the gravitational deflection of light (which scales as $b/r$ in the finite-distance correction), the QED birefringence is highly localized near the source.
 Consequently, for an observer at infinity ($r_\text{R} \to \infty$), the finite-distance correction vanishes rapidly.
 However, if the source is located within the strong-field region (small $r_\text{S}$, e.g., emission from the surface of a magnetar), the truncation term $c_\text{S} (b/r_\text{S})^4$ becomes significant.
-The implication is that the standard asymptotic formulas over-estimate the expected polarization rotation for surface emission models, necessitating the use of Eq. \eqref{4.4} for precise polarimetric modeling of magnetars.
+The implication is that the standard asymptotic formulas over-estimate the expected polarization rotation for surface emission models, necessitating the use of Eq. \eqref{V.4} for precise polarimetric modeling of magnetars.

-\subsection{Case Study 2: The Born-Infeld black Hole}
+\subsection{Case Study 2: The Born-Infeld black hole}

-While Quantum Electrodynamics provides the standard model for vacuum birefringence, Born-Infeld (BI) electrodynamics offers a classical non-linear extension of Maxwell's theory, originally proposed to regularize the self-energy of point charges.
-In the context of strong-field gravity, BI theory often serves as a prototype for effective actions arising in string theory.
-Unlike the perturbative QED action, which is an approximation valid only for fields weak compared to the Schwinger limit, the Born-Infeld action is defined to all orders, though we treat it here within the perturbative framework established in Section \ref{sec4} to allow for a direct comparison of the finite-distance effects.
+While Quantum Electrodynamics provides the standard birefringent vacuum response at low energies, Born-Infeld (BI) electrodynamics offers a classical non-linear extension of Maxwell's theory, originally proposed to regularize the self-energy of point charges \cite{Kim:2021grj}.
+A key structural property of BI theory is that it is \emph{exceptional}: the two polarization modes share the same characteristic cone (no vacuum birefringence) \cite{Boillat:1970gw,Obukhov:2002xa}.
+We therefore use BI here as a consistency check of our finite-distance Gauss-Bonnet framework, emphasizing that our observable is the \emph{differential} deflection $\Delta\alpha\equiv\alpha_{+}-\alpha_{-}$.